Kurt E. Armbruster

-Kurt E. Armbruster is a historian and author in Seattle, Washington.
+Kurt Einar Armbruster is a historian and author in Seattle, Washington.

 He graduated from the University of Washington.
-Armbruster and his wife Cedar live in Seattle.
-He is a member of the Musicians' Union of Seattle Local 76-493.

 His book Before Seattle Rocked discusses Seattle's musical heritage.

 A review in The Oregonian said: "Armbruster's book is packed with information on everything from the earliest pianos through the gold rush and Tin Pan Alley eras up through big band sounds and folk music," and that "He did a great job tracking down musicians from bygone days and gathering photos, including the smashing one of Guitar Shorty and his band on the cover."

-His book Playing for Change is about the founders of the Seattle Repertory Theater, Burton and Florence James.
+His book Playing for Change is about the founders of the Seattle Repertory Playhouse, Burton and Florence James.

-He's also written on the history of Seattle's railroads.

-Armbruster is a musician and plays in a band.
+The history of American railroading is a lifelong interest, and he is currently (2023) managing editor of the Northern Pacific Railway Historical Association magazine, The Mainstreeter, for which he has written numerous articles.
+Armbruster is a musician and songwriter with two albums: Spookyjuice (2012) and One Good Ride(2019), under the name EINAR.
+He and his wife Cedar live in Seattle.
+He is a member of the Musicians' Union of Seattle Local 76-493.